 During my very first summer in college, I landed an editorial internship at DuJour — a luxury lifestyle magazine based in NYC.
-Among working on a variety of projects during the summer and later throughout the year, I have written for dujour.com under the site's news, style, beauty, culture, lifestyle, and cities verticals.
+Amongst working on a variety of projects throughout summer 2014 and later throughout the year, I have written for DuJour.com under the site's news, style, beauty, culture, lifestyle, and cities verticals.

 If You Have a Smartphone, You’re a Filmmaker